graciellehigino/the-return-of-the-fleas/manuscript.md

 Eurasia.
 For example, the longitudinal PCDc clusters separation roughly coincide with the presence of the Ural Mountains.
-From this point of view, considering the longitudinal spread of PCDp, the history of both hosts and parasites seems to have a clear path of migration and diversification from south-central Eurasia towards the north.
+From this point of view, considering the longitudinal spread of PCDp, the history of both hosts and parasites seems to follow a path of migration and diversification from south-central Eurasia towards the north.
 This history is also sustained by the metaweb beta-diversity
 metrics: with a distinctive *$\beta$s* group at the south of the Ural Mountains suggesting higher species richness and common origin, followed towards north by gradual changes in interactions and composition, they sum up to the information unveiled by PCDp to describe a very likely biogeographic history.
-By describing how the phylogeetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntRet].
+By describing how the phylogenetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntRet].
 If networks co-varied in continental scale in the same way